eddiee-jnr/eddie-dotcom/README.md

 - 👋 Hi, I’m @eddie-dotcom
 - 👀 I’m interested in Web and App development
-- 🌱 I’m currently learning C, Java and HTML
+- 🌱 I’m currently learning C, Java, HTML, CSS & JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me edmondpaakumahjnr@gmail.com